serengil/retinaface/README.md

 ## Support

 There are many ways to support a project.
-Starring⭐️ the repo is just one🙏
+Starring⭐️ the repo is just one 🙏

 ## Acknowledgements